fermi-ad/code-coverage-reporter/README.md

 This is a JavaScript GitHub action, with `index.js` as its entry point.
 To ensure dependencies are correctly aligned for use within CI/CD pipelines, the "development" code must be packaged into a "production" `index.js`.

-All source code is within this outer directory, and the executed code is compiled to `dist/index.js`.
-If any changes are made, a new `dist/index.js` must be built.
+All source code is within the `src/` directory, and the executed code is compiled to `dist/index.js`.
+If any changes are made in `src/`, a new `dist/index.js` must be built.

 ### Packaging
 To package the `dist/index.js`, use `esbuild` or `ncc`.
 The steps are as follows: